numba/numba/docs/source/reference/envvars.rst

    allocation and ``0xDE`` on deallocation, both to help with debugging memory leaks.

+.. envvar:: NUMBA_DEBUG_NRT_STACK_LIMIT

+   Enables user to set traceback stack limit when NUMBA_DEBUG_NRT set to non-zero.
+   By default set to 3.
+Can also be set to zero to disable traceback print

 .. envvar:: NUMBA_NRT_STATS

    If set to non-zero, enable the